KyleWilliford/bemore/README.md

 ### Why did you name this "slackboat"

 'Cause it is sort of similar to slackbot, I guess?
 Also, ~phishing~ fishing is sometimes done ~by bots~ on boats.
 That is sort of related, right?
-This bot does not do anything intentionally malicious.

 ## Install _Slackboat App_ to Your Workspace (live version)